MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-data-mesh.md

 Data-as-a-product thinking and a self-service platform model aren't new to Microsoft.
 Microsoft has observed best practices of distributed platforms, pipelines across domains, federated ownership, and self-explanatory data for many years.

 Woodgrove Bank can transition to data mesh by using cloud-scale analytics.
 Cloud-scale analytics is an open-source and prescriptive blueprint for designing and quickly deploying modern data platforms.
 It's coupled with Azure's best practices and design principles and is aligned with Azure Well-Architected Framework.
-Cloud-scale analytics gives enterprises an 80 percent prepared viewpoint, and the remaining 20 percent is customizable.
+Cloud-scale analytics gives enterprises an 80 percent prescribed viewpoint, and the remaining 20 percent is customizable.

 Cloud-scale analytics offers enterprises a strategic design path toward data mesh, and it can be used to quickly set up such an architecture.
-It offers a blueprint, including core data platform services, for data management.
+It offers a blueprint, including core data platform services for data management.

 At the highest level, cloud-scale analytics use a data management capability, which is enabled through the data management landing zone.
 This zone is responsible for the federated data governance of an organization of the (self-service) platform, and the data domains that drive business value through data products.
 The benefit of this approach is that it removes technical complexity, while adhering to the same standards.
 It ensures that there's no proliferation of technology.
 It also allows enterprises to start modular, with a small footprint, and then grow over time.